 1099-MISC Filing Service: Services like Payable exist to help you with this process of gathering information and filing.
 This is ideal for companies with dozens to thousands of contractors.

 Hire a CPA or professional tax advisor: They can help determine whether you have a reporting obligation for payments made to contractors and may prepare the forms for you.
 They typically will handle filing with the IRS as well.

 *When in doubt at any stage of the 1099 process, it’s highly recommended to consult a tax advisor to better understand your requirements.

 If you neglect to file 1099s when you should or file too late, then you could face hefty fines.
-Depending on how late you file, you could pay anywhere from $50-$260 per failure, per form, with a maximum of $3,193,000.
+Depending on how late 1099s are filed, penalties range anywhere from $50-$260 per failure, per form, with a maximum of $3,193,000.
 In other words, a payor can be assessed $260 per form for failure to file with the IRS and $260 for failure to furnish the same form to the payee (for a maximum of $6.3 million).

 It’s hard to find the most relevant and up-to-date IRS information on 1099 taxes on the internet these days.
 So, we’ve gathered the best, most authoritative information here:

 $0.99 per payment